Counselling for Adults

 Cost of Clinical Help:

-With a GP Mental Health referral (we need to have a copy of the form, not just a letter from the doctor), Medicare will either refund approximately $83.00 per session.
-However, in special circumstances where the client/patient eligible, there is no cost involved.
-EAP through your work may pay for sessions.
+With a GP Mental Health referral (we need to have a copy of the form, not just a letter from the doctor), Medicare will partially refund some of the cost of your session – Check with Medicare as to their current refund amount.

 Four Essential Tips for a Good Night’s Sleep